liberland/laws/drafting/drafts/police-law.md

 1) Police protection under this paragraph shall not exceed 24 hours unless a judge's warrant authorizing further protection is obtained; the warrant must expressly state the inevitable circumstances deemed to exist.
 2) Where individuals are placed under police protection for more than 24 hours, Watch Posts and other bases of operation for Agents on police duty shall notify the Court weekly of the names and addresses of individuals placed under police protection, the reasons for protection, the dates of protection and delivery, and the names of the persons or services to whom the protected individuals are handed over.

-### Art.
-19: Refuge
+### Article 19: Emergency Response

-#### § 1
+1) In the event of a dangerous situation, such as a natural disaster, incident, structural collapse, traffic accident, hazardous material explosion, the presence of a dangerous animal, excessive congestion of people, or similar circumstances, hereinafter referred to as "dangerous situation," which may endanger lives, health, or cause significant property damage, an Agent on police duty may issue necessary warnings to those at the scene.
-In the event of a dangerous situation, such as a natural disaster, incident, structural collapse, traffic accident, hazardous material explosion, the presence of a dangerous animal, excessive congestion of people, or similar circumstances, hereinafter referred to as "dangerous situation," which may endanger lives, health, or cause significant property damage, a Security Agent may issue necessary warnings to those at the scene.
+2) In cases of extreme urgency during a dangerous situation, an Agent on police duty may direct endangered individuals to seek shelter within the limits of necessity to escape the imminent danger, even enforcing such directives by force or threats of force where this should become necessary.
+In such cases, the Agent on police duty may also order individuals at the scene to take generally accepted necessary measures to prevent dangers or take such measures themselves.
+Individuals shall obey and cooperate with the Agent.

-#### § 2
+### Article 20: Crime Prevention and Suppression
-1. In cases of extreme urgency during a dangerous situation, a Security Agent may use Measures of Force to direct endangered individuals to take refuge within the limits of necessity to escape the imminent danger.
+1) An Agent on police duty may issue necessary warnings to individuals involved when they observe a crime about to occur or to prevent its occurrence.

-2. In such cases, the Security Agent may also order individuals at the scene to take generally accepted necessary measures to prevent dangers or take such measures themselves.
-Individuals shall obey and cooperate with the Security Agent.
+2) If the actions of a person who

-### Art.
-20: Prevention and Suppression of Criminal Activity
+a) is clearly about to commit a crime,

-1. A Security Agent may issue necessary warnings to individuals involved when they observe a crime about to occur or to prevent its occurrence.
+b) is in the process of committing a crime, or

-2. If the actions of a person who a) is clearly about to commit a crime, b) is in the process of committing a crime, or c) has just committed a crime, are deemed likely to endanger lives, health, or cause serious property damage and the situation is urgent, the Security Agent shall use Enforcement to prevent or suppress the commission of the crime.
+c) has just committed a crime, are deemed likely to endanger lives, health, or cause serious property damage and the situation is urgent, the Agent on police duty may use violence or threat of violence to prevent or suppress the commission of the crime.

 ### Art.
 21: Entry